karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 </div>

 This prompt is a classic example of providing clear, targeted instructions.[^3] By specifying the stack--JavaScript, Firebase for the database, and Google's Gemini for LLM interactions--I was constraining the universe of possible solutions.

 This prevents the AI from making arbitrary choices and ensures the generated code aligns with the project's technical requirements.

-Crucially, this prompt intentionally omits any mention of a frontend framework like React or Vue.
+**Crucially**, this prompt intentionally omits any mention of a frontend framework like React or Vue.
 For a simple, single-page application focused on a core task, the overhead of a large framework felt unnecessary.

 The goal was to build a lightweight and fast interface directly with HTML and vanilla JavaScript, ensuring full control and a deeper connection to the web's fundamental technologies.[^34]

 ## Part 2: The Digital Assembly Line - Iterative Backend Construction

 With the architectural blueprint in place, the process shifted from high-level planning to implementation.
-This phase felt like running a digital assembly line, where I would define a piece of work and the AI would construct it.
-The workflow naturally fell into a "Navigator-Driver" pattern, a concept often discussed in human pair programming.[^4] I acted as the navigator, charting the course, defining the API contracts, and planning the next turn.
-The AI was the driver, its "hands on the keyboard," translating my intent into functional code.
+This phase felt like running a **digital assembly line**, where I would define a piece of work and the AI would construct it.

+The workflow naturally fell into a **"Navigator-Driver" pattern**, a concept often discussed in human pair programming.[^4]

+- **I acted as the navigator**: charting the course, defining the API contracts, and planning the next turn
+- **The AI was the driver**: its "hands on the keyboard," translating my intent into functional code

 The sequence of prompts clearly illustrates this dynamic.
 I began by defining the high-level API contract, thinking about it from the perspective of an agent that would eventually consume it.